 Painting a song

 Context

 In 2009, Herraiz Soto & Co. built an interactive Flash piece for Soy tu aire, the first single from Labuat (Virginia Maestro).
-As the song played, your cursor painted ink across the screen — a small landmark of what interaction design could feel like on the web.
+You moved your cursor and the song painted itself in ink across the screen, and for me it stayed as one of those pieces that showed how far interaction design could really go on the web.

-Seventeen years later I brought that experience back as Painting a Song (Pintando una canción) — just so it could be played again by anyone who never got to.
+Seventeen years later I brought it back as Painting a Song (Pintando una canción), so anyone who never got to play it could finally do it.

+Painting a song